-Raised by Jehovah’s Witness parents (her father an elder), Tammie was confident she was in the only true religion.
-Pioneering in her 30’s (spending at least 90 hours per month), she reported an average of 10 “Bible studies” and placed 100’s of Watchtower magazines and books monthly.
-As a skilled debator, Tammie gave frequent “talks” and “demonstrations” at Theocratic Ministry School from age 7.
-She was considered the model “Witness” by her family and friends, until the conditional love she had embraced failed and everything in her life fell apart.
-Only in Christ, did Tammie find what she had been looking for.
+Raised by Jehovah’s Witness parents (her father was an elder), Tammie was confident she was in the only true religion.
+Pioneering (spending at least 90 hours per month) in her 30s, she reported an average of ten “Bible studies” and placed hundreds of Watchtower magazines and books monthly.
+As a skilled debater, Tammie gave frequent “talks” and “demonstrations” at Theocratic Ministry School from the age of seven.
+She was considered the model Witness by her family and friends, until the conditional love she had embraced failed and everything in her life fell apart.
+Only in Christ did Tammie find what she had been looking for.

 Email Tammie or Call at: 719-355-7164 Ext 112 (M-F 9-5PM PST)

 In a small east Texas town, a little girl sat crying on a stump in the woods.
 She had just been to the local Methodist church and found out that if she’s not a good girl, she will burn forever in a Lake of Fire.
 She looked up to heaven in anguished disbelief and cried out, “God, if you are real, I want to know why you would ever burn people in hell?”
 Years passed and the little girl grew up, fell in love and got engaged.
 She was introduced to her soon-to-be father-in-law whose first words to her were, “Young lady, do you know that God has a name, and it is ‘Jehovah’?”
 Then, he told her what she wanted to hear — that hell was not hot.
 These were the answers she had been looking for so many years ago on when she sat on that stump in the woods.